 - Withdrawal or death of a partner.
 At least as important as the rules for admitting new partners to the business are the rules for handling the departure of an owner.
-You should set up a reasonable buyout scheme in your partnership agreement.
-To learn more about this issue, read Plan for changes in partnership ownership with buy-sell provisions.
+You should therefore set up a reasonable buyout scheme in your partnership agreement to deal with this eventuality.

 - Resolving disputes.
 If you and your partners become deadlocked on an issue, do you want to go straight to court?
 It might benefit everyone involved if your partnership agreement provides for alternative dispute resolution, such as mediation or arbitration.

-The Partnership Book, by attorneys Denis Clifford and Ralph Warner (Nolo), can help you think through the details and put them in writing.
+For more information, check out The Partnership Book, by attorneys Denis Clifford and Ralph Warner of Nolo.